Luke Stoltman: Career

 2020 brought Luke's first podium finish at BSM.
 However with training and competition hampered by the COVID-19 outbreak, Luke was unable to enter Europe's Strongest Man, and failed to qualify from his heat at the WSM finals.
-That same year however, Luke established a British record in the log press, successfully completing a 221 kg lift at World Ultimate Strongman's "Feats of Strength" showcase.
+That same year however, Luke established a British record in the log press, completing a 221 kg lift at World Ultimate Strongman's "Feats of Strength" showcase.
 Disappointment at World's was short-lived, as 2021 proved to be Luke's best year to date.
-At the age of 36, Luke took the title of Europe's Strongest Man and followed this amazing feat up by taking first place at the Giants Live World Tour Finals.
-In WSM he was close to a podium position, however the extreme heat and the wrong tacky selection in the final event led to him slipping from 3rd to 7th, repeating his 2019 result, whilst brother Tom lifted the winner's trophy.
+At the age of 36, Luke took the title of Europe's Strongest Man.
+He followed this by taking first place at the Giants Live World Tour Finals.
+At WSM that year, he was close to a podium position, though a poor performance in the final event led to him slipping from 3rd to 7th, repeating his 2019 result, whilst brother Tom lifted the winner's trophy.

-In 2022 Luke gained a podium finish at the Arnold Classic in Ohio in March, taking 3rd place behind Martin Licis and Oleksii Novikov.
-Luke narrowly missed out on retaining his Europe's Strongest Man crown, finishing a credible second to Ukrainian WSM 2020 winner, Oleksii Novikov.
+In 2022 Luke gained a podium finish at the Arnold Strongman Classic in Ohio in March, taking 3rd place behind Martin Licis and Oleksii Novikov.
+Luke narrowly missed out on retaining his Europe's Strongest Man crown, finishing a second to WSM 2020 winner, Oleksii Novikov.
 At Worlds Strongest Man 2022, held in Sacramento, California, Luke won his heat by a considerable margin allowing him to qualify for the final with an event to spare.
-In the final itself, Luke repeated his Finals success of the previous two appearances, finishing 7th in a line up that contained four previous winners.
-The competition was won by Tom for the second year in a row.
+In the finals, Luke again finished 7th in a line up that contained four previous winners.
+The competition was won by younger brother Tom for the second year in a row.

 After some time away from competing in the later half of 2023, Stoltman returned to compete at the 2023 Arnold Strongman Classic, where he placed 9th.
 This was followed by an 8th place finish at WSM and the Rogue Invitational.
-Luke started working with a new coach late 2023, which saw an early improvement with a 3rd place finish at the 2024 Britain's Strongest Man final, followed by winning Europe's Strongest Man for the second time.
-Stoltman qualified again for the World's Strongest Man Final in May 2024, where ultimately he placed 9th, the competition was won by his younger brother Tom Stoltman for a third time.
+Luke started working with a new coach late 2023, and saw improvements in his placings with a 3rd place finish at the 2024 Britain's Strongest Man final, followed by winning Europe's Strongest Man for the second time.
+Stoltman qualified again for the World's Strongest Man Final in May 2024, where ultimately he placed 9th.
+The competition was won by his younger brother Tom Stoltman for a third time.

-A bicep injury sustained at the WSM final kept Luke out of competition for several months, returning strongly with a 5th place position at the US Strongman Championship, 4th place at World Tour Finals, and notably a 5th place finish at the Rogue Invitational, where he was only beaten by the podium finishers of the 2024 WSM final plus 2018 WSM winner, Hafþór Júlíus Björnsson.
+A bicep injury sustained at the WSM final kept Luke out of competition for several months, returning strongly with a 5th place position at the US Strongman Championship, 4th place at the Giant's Live World Tour Finals, and notably a 5th place finish at the Rogue Invitational, where he was only beaten by the podium finishers of the 2024 WSM final plus 2018 WSM winner, Hafþór Júlíus Björnsson.

-Luke started the 2025 strongman season with a win at what was his twelfth year entering Britain's Strongest Man.
+Luke started the 2025 strongman season by winning Britain's Strongest Man for the first time.